'Victory': Trump reveals name for Mongolian gift horse

 Turning to Battulga, Trump said, “Thank you very much for the horse,” before asking reporters if they had seen a photo.
 (They had not.)
 “Beautiful,” he said.

+Later, White House spokeswoman Stephanie Grisham tweeted a photo of a dun foal scampering beside a mare, and said the horse would remain in Mongolia.
+“The First Family is very grateful to Mongolia for this time-honored traditional gift,” Grisham said.

-Mongolia, home to only about 3 million people, is a vast expanse of mineral-rich land strategically sandwiched between China and Russia.
+The country, home to only about 3 million people, is a vast expanse of mineral-rich land strategically sandwiched between China and Russia.

 Battulga is eager for investment from the United States and other countries it considers “third neighbors” to help it reduce its economic dependence on China, through which most of its exports of cashmere and other goods move.